 My Start in Sourdough

-After a great few years of competitive home-brewing with my brew buddies Robbie, Hugh and Joao, I started a new hobby making sourdough bread in September 2018, mainly to produce something other than beer, something that my two inquisitive young daughters could get fully involved with, both in the making and the consuming!
-It quickly became an obsession and I found myself studying the works of some amazing bakers, namely Chad Robertson (Tartine Bread), Maurizio Leo (theperfectloaf.com) and Trevor Wilson (Open Crumb Mastery).
+After a great few years of competitive home-brewing I started a new hobby making sourdough bread in September 2018, mainly to produce something other than beer, something that my two inquisitive young daughters could get fully involved with, both in the making and the consuming!
+It quickly became an obsession and I found myself studying the works of some amazing bakers, namely Chad Robertson (Tartine Bread), Maurizio Leo (The Perfect Loaf) and Trevor Wilson (Open Crumb Mastery).
 Persistence, practice and patience eventually started getting me the results I strived for and I began experimenting with different flours to try and hone in on my own perfect loaf.
 That has ended up being 25% wholegrain with a mix of wheat, spelt and rye, and a fairly high hydration of 75-80% to achieve a super succulent crumb.
-It’s the bread that I always want to eat and never get bored of; it’s the dough I use for both the Tiny Tim and Tall Tim loaves I sell today; it’s the one I hope you will come to love as well!
+It’s the bread that I always want to eat and never get bored of and it’s the one I hope you will come to love as well!

 My Sourdough Routine